-In my 15 years managing people across industries, I’ve seen served as a mentor to people on a performance improvement plan and as a manager/writer/facilitator of plans.
+In my 15 years managing people across industries, I’ve mentored people on a PIP and as a manager/writer/facilitator of plans.

 In this step-by-step guide, I’ll equip you with the knowledge, skills, and information needed to get started using performance improvement plans in your organization (but only with the help and guidance of your HR representative and/or corporate counsel).